How to Convert a PWA to Mobile Apps for iOS and Android

 Either way, installation is not straightforward and can confuse a portion of potential users.
 This results in a poor UX compared to offering a mobile app.
 Everyone is familiar with installing through the App Stores and accessing through a tap on their home screen.

-Let’s move on now from the why to the how of converting a PWA to a native app.
+Let’s move on now from the why to the how of converting a PWA to native app.

 How to Convert Your PWA to a Native Mobile App